ADDA-js/learn-js/week5-dom/meme-generator/README.md

 ## Directions
 ### memeMe
 + Write a function called memeMe!
-+ prompt the user for a setup line for a joke,
-+ then prompt them again for a punch line
++ get the text that is inside of the text box with a class of 'setup-input' and store in a var
++ get the text that is inside of the text box with a class of 'setup-input' and store in a var
 + target the paragraph with a class of 'start'
 + change the text to what the user inputed for a starting line
 + target the paragraph with a class of 'punch'
 + change the text to what the user inputed for punch line
++ clear the text box
 + Test using the console.

 ### addLike